mozilla/makedrive/README.md

 ----- | -------------------------------------------
  `'error'`| an error occurred while connecting/syncing.
 The error object is passed as the first arg to the event.
+ `'connected'` | a connection was established with the sync server `'reconnect_failed'` | fired when the maximum reconnect attempts is reached and a connection could not be made.
+ `'reconnecting'` | fired every time a reconnect attempt is made.
- `'connected'` | a connection was established with the sync server `'disconnected'` | the connection to the sync server was lost, either due to the client or server.
+ `'disconnected'` | the connection to the sync server was lost, either due to the client or server.
  `'syncing'` | a sync with the server has begun.
 A subsequent `'completed'` or `'error'` event should follow at some point, indicating whether or not the sync was successful.
  `'completed'` | a sync has completed and was successful.